August Wilson Theatre: 1960s to early 1980s

-Jujamcyn operation
+Jujamcyn and ATG operation

 1980s

 James H. Binger and his wife Virginia McKnight Binger of Jujamcyn Theaters acquired the ANTA Theatre in August 1981.
 At the end of the year, Jujamcyn announced that the theater would be renamed the Virginia Theatre, after Mrs. Binger.
 The Pilobolus Dance Company was the first act at the renamed theater, performing in December 1981.
 At the end of the next year, a revival of the play Alice in Wonderland opened, running for less than a month.
 The Rodgers and Hart musical On Your Toes opened in March 1983, staying for 505 performances.

 The New York City Landmarks Preservation Commission (LPC) had started to consider protecting the Virginia as a landmark in 1982, with discussions continuing over the next several years.
-The LPC designated the facades of the Virginia, Ambassador, and Simon theaters as landmarks in August 1985, along with the Ambassador's and Simon's interiors, over the objections of the three theaters' owners.
+The LPC designated the facades of the Virginia, Ambassador, and Neil Simon theaters as landmarks in August 1985, along with the Ambassador's and Neil Simon's interiors, over the objections of the three theaters' owners.
 The New York City Board of Estimate ratified the landmark designations in December 1985.
 When more Broadway theaters were being protected as landmarks in the late 1980s, deputy mayor Robert Esnard cited the removal of the Virginia's interior ornamentation as an "extreme example of what happens" when theater interiors were not preserved.
 The New York Times later said that "there was literally nothing left inside to preserve".

 The theater did not open at all between May 1984 and March 1986.
 The Virginia then hosted Emily Mann's play Execution of Justice in March 1986 and Michael Frayn's play Wild Honey in December.
 A revival of the operetta The Mikado was performed at the Virginia in 1987, and the attic was renovated the same year.
 The musical Carrie then opened the following May.
 Carrie lost about $7 million during its five performances (including $500,000 just on a renovation of the Virginia), and The New York Times called it "the most expensive quick flop in Broadway history".
 The interior was painted black for Carrie, but the bare color scheme was retained after the musical's closure.
 Two revivals of hit productions had short runs at the Virginia in 1989: the play Run for Your Wife and the musical Shenandoah.
 Afterward, Jujamcyn spent another $500,000 to restore the doors, marquee, and other parts of the theater.
 The Virginia finally had a hit when the musical City of Angels opened in December 1989, running 878 performances over two years.